sbt/website/src/sphinx/Launcher/Architecture.md

 The sbt launcher creates a secondary cache on top of Ivy's own cache.
-This helps isolate applications from errors resulting from unstable revisions, like -SNAPSHOT.
+This helps isolate applications from errors resulting from unstable revisions, like `-SNAPSHOT`.
 For any launched application, the launcher creates a directory to store all its jars.
 Here's an example layout.

 Locking